Centrixed/PortfolioWebApp/README.md

 - Bootstrap
 - Azure Cloud Storage

 The goal is to host this web app on my domain (mattunderation.com).
-It will contain your average portfolio website content (My projects, about me,...etc), as well as some interactive demo's to show my knowledge of React and ASP.NET.
+It will contain your average portfolio website content (My projects, about me,...etc), as well as some interactive demos to show off my knowledge of React and Azure.